Join us for a day of reflection, professional development and fun.

 8:30 – 10:30 am

-After hearing from our featured speaker and attending three workshops, attendees will enter a discussion group of 15-20 fellow teachers, to absorb and discuss the content of the day.
+After hearing from our featured speaker, attendees will enter a discussion group of 15-20 fellow teachers, to absorb and discuss the content of the morning.
 These sessions will be led by trained discussion leaders, and give attendees the chance to share the challenges they face in their schools or communities, as well as their ideas on how to address these issues leveraging the strategies presented throughout the day.
-The overall goal of this session is to give each teacher a chance to reflect and come up with next steps after the Institute has ended.
+The overall goal of this session is to give each teacher a chance to reflect and come up with next steps.
+We will also serve lunch in these groups.

 Action Items, Evaluations and Closing Remarks